2020 American Express Personal Loans Review

-Bottom line: American Express personal loans are only available to people who have an existing American Express credit card account.
-Plus, customers must have been sent a pre-approved offer by Amex’s automated system.
-It takes a credit score of 660 or higher to get an Amex personal loan.
+Bottom line: American Express personal loans are only available to people with an American Express credit card account who have received a pre-approved personal loan offer through Amex’s automated system.
+They also require a credit score of 660 or higher.

-People who qualify for American Express personal loans can borrow up to $40,000.
-The loans have interest rates as low as 6.90%.
-That’s ideal for people who need to consolidate debt.
-Amex personal loans also have decent repayment terms, ranging from 12 to 48 months.
+People who qualify for American Express personal loans can borrow up to $40,000 with an interest rate as low as 6.98%.
+That’s ideal for debt consolidation.
+Amex personal loans also have decent repayment terms, ranging from 12 to 36 months.

-Below, you can find more information about the major pros and cons of American Express personal loans.
+Below, you can find more information about American Express personal loans and see how WalletHub rates them in three major categories: Terms, Requirements & Application, and Reviews & Transparency.
 You can also see how they compare to offers from other lenders.

 American Express Personal Loan Terms

-American Express Personal Loan Interest Rates & Fees
+American Express Personal Loan Interest Rates, Fees & Other Terms

 American Express personal loans do not have origination fees for application processing.
 Nor do they have any fees for paying the loan off early.
 There is a $39 late fee.
 But you can avoid that as long as you always make timely payments.